 Withdrawal from classes

-A student may change majors by completing a Change of Major form available from the Registrar’s Office (or from the Cogswell website) and obtaining the required signatures.
-All course and admissions requirements for the new major must be satisfied to qualify for the degree sought.
-A change of major does not change the student’s academic standing.
-The transaction is not official until the Change of Major form is received by the Registrar’s Office.
-If a student has been suspended or disqualified, an appeal for re-admittance under the new major must also be filed.
+A student may change programs by completing a Change of Program Form available from the Registrar’s Office and obtaining the required signatures.
+All course and admissions requirements for the new program must be satisfied to qualify for the degree sought.
+A change of program does not change the student’s academic standing (Satisfactory Academic Progress).
+The transaction is not official until the Change of Program Form is processed by the Registrar’s Office and a new degree plan is assigned.
+Students are limited to a maximum of three (3) changes of program.

 Transcripts and Other Official Documents

 Request for official transcripts must be submitted in writing by student or alumni.
 A $10 fee will be assessed for each official transcript.
 Any request for transcripts or other official documents can be provided by the Registrar’s Office.

 For Official Transcript Ordering, please follow the link below and you will be redirected to the National Student Clearinghouse Transcript Ordering system. https://www.studentclearinghouse.org/secure_area/Transcript/login.asp?FICEcode=00117700

 For Unofficial Transcript Ordering or Other Documents, please print the Document Request Form or obtain from the Registrar’s Office.
 You must complete and sign and return to the Registrar’s Office via fax (408-701-0601), email to firstname.lastname@example.org or mail attention to Registrar’s Office.
 Print the Document Request Form.

 No official documents including official transcripts or diplomas will be released until all financial obligations are met and library materials, equipment, or other college property is returned.

 Cogswell Polytechnical College no longer provides verifications over the phone or faxed requests.
 The College has authorized the National Student Clearinghouse to provide enrollment and degree verifications.
 The National Student Clearinghouse can be contacted at: